 Sigrid lives in Australia.
 I’m in Canada.
-And our collaborating partner – TPNI Engage – is headquartered in Boston led by Stephen Saber with offices in Phoenix.
-Together, we’re helping baby boomers sell companies by leveraging their best assets, establishing systems, and finding their best buyer to close the deal.
+And our collaborating partner – TPNI Engage – is headquartered in Boston.
+Together, we’re helping small business owners sell companies by leveraging their best assets, establishing systems, and finding their best buyer to close the deal.

-Sadly, baby boomers need a lot of help.
+Sadly, business owners need a lot of help.

-Originally from Germany, she moved as a young woman to Australia where Sigrid ran several thriving operations over the years.
+Originally from Germany, Sigrid moved as a young woman to Australia where she ran several thriving operations over the years.
 She’s also tackled alliances in SE Asia, Hong Kong, and Europe.

 “That did not help, at all!” recalled Sigrid.
 “I needed systems for my plan to improve the margins and prepare the company for sale.”
 We know that established programs give a clear sense of how a business operates.
 "If you aren't tracking and organizing your internal processes – in your way of doing things - how will the new owners know which steps to take once they take over?”

 These are integral steps for any business owner baby business boomers to follow when they decide it’s time to find a buyer.
 Especially now when the markets have improved for an exit.